-Our 'we are a family' value means we welcome, appreciate, and encourage each other, no matter who we are or where we're from - we're proud to employ colleagues of 98 different nationalities.
+Our 'we are a family' value means we welcome, appreciate, and encourage each other, no matter who we are or where we're from - we're proud to employ colleagues of over 100 nationalities.
+Our commitment to diversity and inclusion ensures that every colleague's voice can be heard.
 We're powered by trust and respect, so everyone can be open and honest with one another.